 What Gym Insurance Covers

 If one of the bathroom pipes burst and floods the unit or surrounding units, the business property policy pays for repairs.
 Business property is the exercise equipment, scale, training tools, and office administrative systems used to run the business.
 Some policies even cover equipment breakdown.

-- Workers’ compensation insurance: This covers employees who get hurt while working for you.
-If you have front desk clerks who don’t train people, these are insured at a less expensive risk class than a trainer who is an employee.
-If your trainers are not employees but, instead, are independent contractors, require each of them to carry insurance and add the gym as an additional insured to release any liability from the trainer’s actions.
+Workers’ comp premiums are partially based on employee risk.
+For instance, If you have front desk clerks who don’t train people, they cost less to insure than your trainers.
+If your trainers are independent contractors, you most likely don’t have to cover them.
+However, you may want to require them to carry insurance and add your gym as an additional insured to release any liability from the trainer’s actions.